cfengine/documentation/reference/components/cf-agent.markdown

 define classes if copied.

 Classes are automatically defined by the files that are copied.
-The file is named according to the prefixed \`canonization' of the file name.
+The file is named according to the prefixed 'canonization' of the file name.
 Canonization means that non-identifier characters are converted into underscores.
 Thus /etc/passwd would canonize to '\_etc\_passwd'.
 The prefix 'auto\_' is added to clarify the origin